Submission Procedures including electronic version of thesis

 Who makes arrangements for my Viva?

 Arrangements for the Viva Voce are made by your department.
 Please liaise with the Postgraduate Co-ordinator in your department for your viva date.
-You will receive written confirmation from the Academic Quality and Records Office once your thesis has been sent to the examiners and your viva should normally be held within 12 weeks of the Examiners receiving your thesis.
+You will receive written confirmation from the Academic Registry once your thesis has been sent to the examiners and your viva should normally be held within 12 weeks of the Examiners receiving your thesis.
 However, on occasion this may not be possible due to scheduling conflicts.
 Your department should always keep you informed of any delays in organising your viva.

 After the viva: I’ve just had my viva, what happens next?